Slaty antwren: Distribution and habitat

 The slaty antwren has a disjunct distribution.
 The nominate subspecies is by far the most widely distributed.
 One population of it is found from Chiapas in extreme southeastern Mexico through Guatemala, southern Belize, and the Caribbean slope of Honduras into northern Nicaragua.
 Another is found mostly on the Pacific slope through Costa Rica and spottily through Panama.
 A third population extends from Colombia's Western Andes south on most of Ecuador's Pacific slope.
 Subspecies M. s. sanctaemartae is found in Colombia's isolated Sierra Nevada de Santa Marta, in the Serranía del Perijá on the Colombian-Venezuelan border, and in the Venezuelan Andes and Coastal Ranges.
 Subspecies M. s. interior is found on the western slope of Colombia's Central Andes, in Coloimbia's Eastern Andes, and south on the eastern Andean slope through Ecuador and Peru almost to the Bolivian border.

 The slaty antwren inhabits a variety of moist forested landscapes, generally at higher elevations than most others of its genus.
 In most of its range it occurs in foothill and montane evergreen forest, where it favors cloudforest, and in nearby secondary woodland.
 Along the Pacific slope from Costa Rica south and on the Caribbean slope in Venezuela it occurs in semi-humid forest.
 In Central America it generally ranges between sea level and 1250 m, though in Costa Rica it reaches 2000 m.
 In Colombia it ranges between 1000 and 2300 m.
 In western Ecuador it mostly occurs between 400 and 1450 m and in the east 900 and 1700 m.

 Behavior

 Movement

 The slaty antwren is believed to be a year-round resident throughout its range.

 Feeding

-The slaty antwren's diet is not known in detail but is probably mostly mostly insects and spiders.
+The slaty antwren's diet is not known in detail but is probably mostly insects and spiders.
 It forages singly, in pairs, or in family groups, and often as part of a mixed-species feeding flock.
 It typically forages in dense vegetation mostly between about 1 and 6 m above the ground, but also on the ground and as high as 12 m above it.
 It actively seeks prey mostly by gleaning leaves, and also takes prey from clusters of dead leaves, vine tangles, and along branches by gleaning, reaching, lunging, and with short sallies from a perch.
 It will chase dislodged prey to the ground.
 There are two records of the species following army ant swarms.